builtinbruges/builtinbruges.com/README.md

 # Description

-This repo contains the layout and posts of my personal blog on bertdevriese.be
+This repo contains the layout and posts of the website on [builtinbruges.com](http://www.builtinbruges.com)

 # Requirements